Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 # Rancher Owned Dependencies

 Rancher has many dependencies, some of which are owned/maintained by rancher.
-Some functionalities for rancher will need to be modified or added by updating the Rancher dependency in its own repository, than importing the new version into rancher.
+Some functionalities for rancher will need to be modified or added by updating the Rancher dependency in its own repository, then importing the new version into rancher.

 Some rancher maintained dependencies and what they do: